chibiboba/JS-120/aaaa Notes/Lesson 4 Notes.md

 #### Mix-ins

 - **Mix-ins**:  pattern that adds methods and properties from one object to another.
 It's not  (inheritance) delegation with prototpes; the mix-in pattern copies the properties of one object to another with `Object.assign` or some similar technique.
+  - More appropriate in a "has - a" relationship
+    - use mix-in over defining a parent class.
+    - Use parent class if you want to extend the abilities of a parent class
+    - Extending the abilities of a class coincides with an is-a relationship, not has-a.
   - A mix-in is an object that defines one or more methods that can be "mixed in" to a class.
 This grants that class access to all of the methods in the object.
   - The mix-in pattern involves creating a mix-in object containing certain methods, and using `Object.assign()` to *mix* that object *into* another object.
     - Aka: Move code shared by 2 (or more) classes into a mix-in object then `Object.assign` the `.prototype` object of all the classes which share the code, with the mix-in Object
   - Addresses the limitation that objects can only have one prototype object.
   - Inheritance works best when there is an "is a" relationship between two classes.
 The inheriting class is a type of the superclass.
 The mix-in pattern works best when an object has a capability that another object needs.
 - we saw mix-in in our first implmentation of Rock Paper Scissors where we mixed in objects returned by `createPlayer` with `createHuman` and `createComputer`.
 - For now, we're concerned with objects that can, in principle, belong to multiple and distinct types.
 For instance, in the bird world, there are birds that can swim and birds that can fly, but there are also birds that can't swim and birds that can't fly.
 Some birds can even do both.

 | Bird    | Swim? | Fly? |